rclement/yodel/README.rst

 |Build Status| |Coverage Status| |ReadTheDocs Status| |PyPI|

-**Yodel** (*the Swiss Army knife for your sound*) is an easy-to-use python package for digital audio signal processing, analysis and synthesis.
+`Yodel <http://www.romainclement.com/yodel>`__ (*the Swiss Army knife for your sound*) is an easy-to-use Python package for digital audio signal processing, analysis and synthesis.
 It is meant to provide a comprehensive set of tools to manipulate audio signals.
 It can be used for prototyping as well as developing audio applications in Python.

 Installation
 ============